 West Melbourne will retain its unique identity, varied areas of character and mix of uses as it evolves into one of Melbourne's distinct inner urban neighbourhoods.
 West Melbourne will remain and a counterpoint to the central city.
-Retention and adaptive reuse of ilts heritage and other characterful buildings will provide opportunity for a diverse range of ilts heritage and other characterful buildings will provide opportunity for a diverse range of ilts heritage and other characterful buildings will provide session quality will bring high amenity for residents, workers and visitors.
+Retention and adaptive reuse of ifts heritage and other characterful buildings will provide opportunity for a diverse range of usesbe encouraged.
+New mixed use development of the highest design quality will bring high amenity for residents, workers and visitors.
 Its wide green streets will provide excellent connections and a network of local spaces to rest and play.
-The establishment of Spencer Street between Dudley and Hawke Streets will become as a vibrant local high street activity centre, will creatinge an economic centre for West Melbourne (see Figure 21).
+The establishment of Spencer Street between Dudley and Hawke Streets will become as a vibrant local high street activity centre, will-creatinge an economic centre for West Melbourne (see Figure 21).